Media Kit

 “Tavares’s prose is dense, chewy, packed with one idea after another as he deftly builds not just one possible future world but dozens, all without ever losing sight of the most important thread: Hayes’s love for Yusuf.” - SFX

-Welcome to the novel Welcome to Forever
+Praise for Welcome to Forever

 Contacts